-No new cases in Norovirus outbreak - Visitor and volunteer restrictions remain in place on 2A medical/surgical unit; maternal/child unit visitors restricted to direct support person only
+Norovirus outbreak - Visitor and volunteer restrictions in place on 2A medical/surgical unit

-NORTHUMBERLAND COUNTY, Thursday, January 23, 2020 - On Monday, January 20, Northumberland Hills Hospital (NHH) issued a public notice regarding the identification of a cluster of norovirus cases on NHH's 2A medical/surgical unit.
+NORTHUMBERLAND COUNTY, Monday, January 20, 2020 - A cluster of norovirus cases has been identified on NHH's 2A medical/surgical unit.
+Cases have been identified among both patients and staff.